angusjf/angusjf/content/blog/templating.md

 You can statically analyze dumb-templates easily, you can make guarantees about how quickly they will render, you can cache the rendered result without fear, and you can port them from one system or programming language to another.

 You can imagine a system of "function-style" document-building taken to the extreme, where the HTTP request headers are checked in the components that render the footer of the website.
 This is a mess!
 Fighting complexity is all about knowing when to give up power to save your future self.

+## Can we have the benefits of both?

+One complaint Ben makes in his article is that traditional templating engines essentially build strings, unaware that they are producing HTML.
+In his approach, the Lua 'function components' return a tree data structure, which can be manipulated.

+This raises two questions:
+ - Is string manipulation less or more powerful than HTML manipulation?
+ - Could we have a 'low-power' templating language which achieved all the benefits of dumb templates and HTML manipulation?

+In React, you cannot manipulate HTML.
+You can't assign a React node to a variable and then check what kind of element it is.
+In my experience, you never really find yourself reaching for this ability.

+For example, in Luax you could define a function component `<Reverse>{children}</Reverse>` that reverses the order of the children nodes.
+However, you then introduce a kind of 'spooky action at a distance', and essentially add some serious complexity into your system.

+String manipulation lets you do all kinds of stuff that you wouldn't be able to do if your document had to be well formed HTML.
+Not many of them are very useful.

+I would say then - string manipulation is fairly similar to HTML manipulation in usefulness, most things you want to do when making websites you can achieve with both.

+## Is all we really want a templating language with ergonomic components and slots?

+I think it might be!